ALL ARE WELCOME!

 Our small, caring community comes together on Sundays for worship and Holy Communion, followed by fellowship, coffee, and delightful treats.

-Our historic church also offers a stunning backdrop for weddings, christenings, and memorial services, no matter the season.
+Our historic chapel also offers a stunning backdrop for weddings, christenings, and memorial services.

 We warmly invite you to join us!